What is a global minimum tax and what will it mean? - Up News Info

 Governments could still set whatever local corporate tax rate they want, but if companies pay lower rates in a particular country, their home governments could “top-up” their taxes to the minimum rate, eliminating the advantage of shifting profits.

 The OECD said last month that governments broadly agreed on the basic design of the minimum tax but not the rate.
-Tax experts say that is the thorniest issue.
+Tax experts say that is the thorniest issue, although the G7 accord creates strong momentum around the 15%-plus level.

 Other items still to be negotiated include whether investment funds and real estate investment trusts should be covered, when to apply the new rate and ensuring it is compatible with U.S. tax reforms aimed at deterring erosion.
-WHAT ABOUT THAT MINIMUM RATE?
-Talks are focusing around the U.S. proposal of a minimum global corporation tax rate of 15% – above the level in countries such as Ireland but below the lowest G7 level.
+WHAT NEXT

+A G20 meeting scheduled for Venice next month will see whether the G7 accord gets broad support from the world’s biggest developing and developing countries.

+Much still needs to be ironed out – including the metrics that will determine how and to which multinational companies the tax will be applied.

 Advertisement